 5. Click Choose a Product next to Option Choices.

-6. A pop-up will appear and allow you to browse by category or search to locate a particular product.
-If browsing, you will need to select the bottom-most level subcategory the product is assigned to.
+6. A pop-up will appear and allow you to Search by Category or Search by Product Name to locate a particular product.
+If searching by category, you will need to select the bottom-most level sub category to see the products that are in it.
 Select a product by clicking it, then clicking Select at the bottom of the pop-up.
-Only products without options of their own can be selected.

 The editable field to the right is the display name for the product as it will appear in the list.
 Click View to see the product in your store or Change to select a different product to add instead.

-To add additional product options, click the green plus sign (+).
-Selecting multiple products will allow the customer to choose between these products.
-If you want to allow the customer to select multiple products, add an additional product list option to the option set.
+To add more products to the pick list, click the green plus sign (+).
+Offering multiple products will allow the customer to choose between these products.
+Note that only one product can be selected from a pick list, so if you want to allow the customer to select multiple products, you'll need to add another pick list option to the set.

 7. Click Next when done.
 On the following page, you will be prompted to add your option to an existing option set or to create a new one.